 \subsubsection{Dynamics}

-Through the analysis of the community structure inferred sequentially in short intervals of time, it was verified the dynamics of those activities and neural processes.
-It was possible to contemplate a rich variation of patterns, numbers and coverage of the functional clusters.
+The dynamics of those activities and neural processes were verified through the analysis of the community structure inferred sequentially over short time intervals.
+It was possible to contemplate a wide variety of patterns, numbers, and coverage of the functional clusters.
 Being revealed that the working brain is highly dynamic and active.
-Those experimental observations are in accordance with statements of McIntosh that brain processes may be accomplished by network interactions that rapidly reconfigure involving several brain regions, leading to dynamic changes of neural context \citep{mcintosh1999mapping,mcintosh2000towards, mcintosh2008large}.
+Those experimental observations are per statements by McIntosh that brain processes may be accomplished by network interactions that rapidly reconfigure involving several brain regions, leading to dynamic changes in neural context \citep{mcintosh1999mapping,mcintosh2000towards, mcintosh2008large}.

-The experimental results strongly indicate that during the resting state\footnote{The resting state is a state in which the subject is not performing an explicit task that possibly involve cognitive demands.}, and even during the induced anesthesia, there might be a set of activities happening in the brain, that seemed to be performing much more than homoeostasis.
-Despite the brain being highly dynamic and active, on both states analysed, were observed the existence and recurrence of some similar patterns, and also some groups of anatomical areas that were almost included.
-Those results bring evidence that possibly one same set of neural processes and activities may be constantly repeating in different instants of time.
+The experimental results strongly indicate that during the resting state\footnote{The resting state is a state in which the subject is not performing an explicit task that possibly involves cognitive demands.}, and even during general anesthesia, there might be a set of activities happening in the brain that seemed to be performing much more than homeostasis.
+Furthermore, despite the brain having demonstrated as highly dynamic and active, in both states analyzed, the existence and recurrence of some similar patterns were observed, and some groups of anatomical areas were most of the time included.
+Those results bring evidence that possibly the same set of neural processes and activities may be constantly repeating in different instants of time.